edubart/nelua-lang/README.md

 You can specify a different C++ compiler binary exporting the CXX environment (for example `export CXX=clang++-5.0`).

-If you want you can read the generated C++ code inside "euluna_cache" folder.
+If you want you can read the generated C++ code inside `euluna_cache` folder or passing `--print-codegen` flag.

 ## Status

-Very new, being developing.
+Very new, being developed.
 Currently is coded in Lua 5.1, in the future it maybe coded using itself.